11 SaaS Retention Techniques Nobody is Talking About

 A poor setup for fighting involuntary churn will cost your business today, and hamstring growth forever.
 The problem only gets worse, as lost customer value compounds month-over-month-over-month.

 The math is pretty simple: for every dollar of MRR lost per month, multiply by 78.

 That’s the annual cost in LTV, assuming 12 months of retention and without factoring for growth.
-Here’s a calculator to estimate the upside of improved retention.
+Here’s the math behind that.

 Gaining an additional $100 MRR each month is worth $7,800 after 12 months.

 Because of its involuntary nature, this is a solvable problem, and there is no reason to simply accept it as a cost of doing business.
 At Churn Buster we spend our days making sure no one loses another customer unnecessarily.
 And while it’s our job to continuously optimize the processes for doing so, there are basic guidelines that every serious business should establish right away.

 This stuff is hard to get right, but incredibly valuable (💰 literally).
 The following guide will help you avoid some mistakes we’ve been seeing.

 Here are 11 key considerations when optimizing your process for recovering customers when payments fail: